 Another reason we focus so strongly on Risk Assessment is because we are programmed to do so – we are all quite brilliant risk assessors!
 A quick risk assessment of any given situation is a great way to stay safe.

 In a not so distant past, risks in our environment were a major factor shaping the way our brains evolved.
-Our ancestors needed to have a very strong focus on risk, because doing so literally kept them alive in a world fraught with danger.
+Our ancestors needed to have a very strong focus on risk because doing so literally kept them alive in a world fraught with danger.
 Risks that by and large, we don’t have to contend with today.

 Unfortunately, we bring those same instincts and programming into our modern organisational settings where we continue to apply our brilliant risk-assessing prowess in ways we do not even realise.
 Let’s use a hypothetical situation to illustrate the point.

 A person hasn’t eaten for five days and they are literally starving.
 They are the first to arrive at work and sitting on the lunchroom table is a very attractive looking gourmet sandwich.
 What do they do?
 Given the circumstances we’d assume they would immediately pick it up and devour it.
 Not so.
 The first thing they do is a risk-assessment.
 How fresh is the sandwich?
 Who might it belong to?
 What would happen if I get caught eating it?
 How long will I have to eat it before someone comes in?
 How would my reputation suffer if caught?
 This is done almost unconsciously in the blink of an eye – risk assessment comes to us very naturally.
-In many of our modern contexts however … too naturally.
+In many of our modern organisational contexts however … too naturally.

 We have whole business units and job descriptions dedicated to Risk-Assessment.
 We have dedicated teams and specific roles tasked with risk assessment and the seeking out and avoidance of those things that may do us harm.
 To date however, I have not seen a single business unit or job description named and tasked to undertake the essential thinking that is both complementary and essential to apply alongside risk assessment.
 Value Assessment.

 Risk and Value are both sides of the same coin yet we focus primarily on the Risk side.
-(NB: I note some risk practitioners are doing this now and doing it well, but most do not.)
+(NB: I note some risk practitioners are doing this now and doing it well, but many do not.)

 When we focus on risk and do not first consider potential value, it becomes very difficult for any new idea or approach to survive beyond the first utterance of “That will never work here”.